 Bargaining unit faculty who are eligible to retire from an Ohio pension system affected by the enactment of Am.
 Sub.
 Senate Bill 144 may seek an agreement with the University to be reemployed full-time with the University as permitted by law in the same or similar position following retirement, without the necessity of a formal search process under the University's affirmative action plan.
-The terms and conditions of such reemployee and the University.
+The terms and conditions of such reemployment including, but not limited to, compensation, shall be negotiated between the employee and the University.
 All such agreements shall be reduced to writing and shall be subject to prior approval by the Provost, President, and Board.
 The provisions of this Article shall not be deemed to obligate the Board to approve any such agreement or to create any right to such reemployment or expectancy of reemployment or expectancy of any right to reemployment for any bargaining unit faculty member of the